-Reviews It is essential to do a detailed design review at every stage of design cycle for a worthy product.
+It is essential to do a detailed design review at every stage of design cycle for a first-time-right product.
 The design review should cover all aspects of design.
 Wherever the documentation is not clear, it is important to approach the vendor and get it clarified.

-Adherence to guidelines Intel provides guidelines for all signals/ interfaces - design guidelines, placement guidelines, routing gui lines etc. There would be instances where due to certain design constraints some of the guidelines can be followed.
-In such cases, designer must take a call on how to proceed based on the criticality of interface.
-At times, it might be necessary to do a signal integrity analysis for high speed interfaces to ens the design would meet its desired performance.
-Component selection Components chosen in the design should be after evaluating the cost, availability and life cycle.
-An altern component should be identified wherever possible, which can be used as a replacement in case the chose part becomes unavailable or obsolete.
-Testability A good design ought to have sufficient test points on critical signals which would prove to be very useful during the board bring up, not having them may adversely impact the testability of certain features and the project schedule.
+Intel provides guidelines for all signals/ interfaces - design guidelines, placement guidelines, routing guidelines etc. There would be instances where due to certain design constraints some of the guidelines cannot be followed.
+In such cases, designer must perform a detailed design analysis and take a call on how to proceed.
+At times, it might be necessary to do a signal integrity analysis for high speed interfaces to ensure the design would meet its desired performance.

+Components chosen in the design should be after evaluating the cost, availability and life cycle.
+An alternate component should be identified wherever possible, which can be used as a replacement in case the chosen part becomes unavailable or obsolete.

+A good design ought to have sufficient test points on critical signals which would prove to be very useful during the board bring up, not having them may adversely impact the project schedule.
 Also, for boards with Intel processors, providing a provision for ITP-XDP tool on the board will be quite helpful during the board-bring up.

-Proper documentatio It is important to ensure that there is no ambiguity in the requirements including Software and BIOS related at the beginning of the design phase.
+It is important to ensure that there is no ambiguity in the requirements including Software and BIOS related at the beginning of the design phase.
 Any misinterpretation of the requirement or a requirement considered to be trivial, might severely impact the project schedule and costs.
-Also, it is imperative to document the design with utmost clarity for a fruitful design.
+Also, it is very important to document the minute design details with utmost clarity for future reference.